Skilled Worker Visa for Care Workers

 - Exemption from the Immigration Health Surcharge.

-- Lower salary threshold than the standard route.
+- A lower salary threshold than the standard route.

 Employer Requirements